 Iowa Paralegal Salary and Job Outlook

-Des Moines Area Community College: The Des Moines Area Community College offers both a legal assistant certificate and an Associate of Science degree, both approved by the American Bar Association.
-The Associate of Science consists of a total of 64 credit hours and take two years to complete while the legal assistant certificate is 34 hours and is designed for individuals that already posses a degree.
-Introduction to Law, Torts and Litigation I, and Legal Research and Writing (I and II) are all core courses for both courses of study.
-Associate degree students must complete an internship within a legal office while also attending in-class seminars related to their work and professional ethics.
+Profiles of Well-Known Schools in IowaDes Moines Area Community College: Des Moines Area Community College offers both a legal assistant certificate and an Associate of Science degree, both approved by the American Bar Association.
+The Associate of Science consists of a total of 64 credit hours and take two years to complete while the legal assistant certificate takes 34 credit hours and is designed for individuals who already possess a degree.
+Introduction to Law, Torts and Litigation I, and Legal Research and Writing (I and II) are core courses for both courses of study.
+Associate degree students must complete an internship within a legal office while also attending in-class seminars related to professional ethics and their work.

 Kirkwood Community College: Both a Paralegal Associate of Arts and an Associate of Science/ career option degree are offered at Kirkwood Community College.
-These two year degrees are approved by the American Bar Association and equip graduates with the skills and knowledge needed to succeed in the paralegal profession.
-All students are required to complete an internship during their fourth semester within a legal office to gain practical experience before graduation.
-Students that need assistance in paying for school can apply for the Bradley & Riley PC Legal Assistant/ Paralegal Scholarship.
+These two-year degrees are approved by the American Bar Association and equip graduates with the skills and knowledge needed to succeed in the paralegal profession.
+All students are required to complete an internship within a legal office during their fourth semester to gain practical experience before graduation.
+Students who need assistance in paying for school can apply for the Bradley & Riley PC Legal Assistant/ Paralegal Scholarship.

 Top Law Firms for Paralegal Graduates in Iowa